All Plants

 Standard Onions

-Classic cooking onions in red, white, and yellow varieties.
-Home-grown onions have a depth of flavor that store-bought cannot match.
-Varieties include: Red Burgundy (deep red-purple, mild and sweet — beautiful in salads and salsas), White Sweet Spanish (large globe-shaped, sweet and mild — versatile raw or cooked), Yellow Sweet Spanish (golden-yellow, sweet mild flavor for all-purpose cooking), and Blanco Duro (Spanish variety, crisp white flesh — excellent raw or grilled).
+Classic cooking onions in yellow, white, and red varieties.
+Home-grown onions have a depth of flavor that store-bought onions simply cannot match.
+Varieties may include: Yellow Sweet Spanish, White Sweet Spanish, Red Burgundy, and other storage and fresh-eating onion types.
 Growing tips: Onion variety selection matters at our latitude — choose "long-day" varieties suited to northern regions.
 Plant sets or transplants in early spring as soon as the ground can be worked.
 Onions are ready when tops fall over and begin to dry.
 Cure in a warm, dry spot for 2-3 weeks before storing.
-Our dry Owens Valley air is perfect for curing and long-term storage.
+Our dry Owens Valley air is perfect for curing and long-term onion storage.

 $4.00